Thomas Neff

 Biography

-Thomas Neff is a University Assistant and PhD Student at Graz University of Technology, Austria, teaching and researching as a part of the GPU Computing group at the Institute of Computer Graphics and Vision.
-He has (co-)authored several papers in the domains of real-time texture-space shading (TOG'19, TOG'21), neural rendering (CGF'21) and medical image analysis (MICCAI'18), including a best paper award (OAGM'17).
-His main research interests include texture-space shading and the intersection between computer graphics and deep learning to advance the state of the art of real-time rendering and streaming via novel neural rendering methods.
+Previously, Thomas was a University Assistant and PhD student at Graz University of Technology, Austria, as part of the GPU Computing group at the Institute of Computer Graphics and Vision.
+He (co-)authored several papers in the domains of real-time texture-space shading (TOG'19, TOG'21, CGF'22), neural rendering (CGF'21, ECCV'22) and medical image analysis (MICCAI'18), including a best paper award (OAGM'17).

 Publications